 Puppies cannot fend off a lot of the diseases that we associate with animals because they are not old enough to be vaccinated.
 So how can you get a head start on housebreaking without putting your new family member at risk?

-You’ll want to stick to places where viruses and parasites are unlikely to thrive until your puppy is vaccinated.
-Staying to paved areas like concrete sidewalks and lots will help protect your puppy against viruses that they can’t yet fend off on their own.
+You’ll want to stick to places where bacteria, viruses, and parasites are unlikely to thrive until your puppy is vaccinated.
+Staying to paved areas like concrete sidewalks and lots will help protect your puppy against bugs that they can’t yet fend off on their own.

 If you want to explore the great outdoors with them, you might consider getting a bike basket for your puppy to sit in while you take them around.
 This perch keeps them safely off the ground and out of reach for most illness transmission.

-Unvaccinated puppies are vulnerable to many threats that their older siblings don’t have to worry about.
+Unvaccinated puppies are vulnerable to many threats that their older vaccinated siblings don’t have to worry about.
 So, it’s up to us to take care of them and ensure that they’re kept safe from anything which might harm them during this critical growth period.
 With proper precautions, you can take your young puppy out without fear that they’ll contract something from an unknown animal.
-Safe travel and have a good playtime!

 Featured Image Credit: sima, Shutterstock